p4lang/p4c/docs/JSON_format.md

 - if `type` is `lookahead` (parser only), `value` is a JSON 2-tuple, where the first item is the bit offset for the lookahead and the second item is the bitwidth.
+- if `type` is `register`, `value` is a JSON 2-tuple, where the first item is the register array name and the second is an `expression` used to evaluate the index.
 - if `type` is `expression`, `value` is a JSON object with 3 attributes:
   - `op`: the operation performed (`+`, `-`, `*`, `<<`, `>>`, `==`, `!=`, `>`,
   `>=`, `<`, `<=`, `and`, `or`, `not`, `&`, `|`, `^`, `~`, `valid`)